programminghistorian/jekyll/en/lessons/graph-databases-and-SPARQL.md

 ## Linking multiple SPARQL endpoints

-**2018-06-13: Unfortunately, Europeana has removed the ability to link to external SPARQL endpoints using `SERVICE` queries, so the query in this section can no longer be run.
-The text below will be retained as-is for reference purposes, and may be updated if and when Europeana again allows `SERVICE` queries.**
+<div class="alert alert-warning">2018-06-13: Unfortunately, Europeana has removed the ability to link to external SPARQL endpoints using `SERVICE` queries, so the query in this section can no longer be run.
+The text below will be retained as-is for reference purposes, and may be updated if and when Europeana again allows `SERVICE` queries.</div>

 Up until now, we have constructed queries that look for patterns in one dataset alone.
 In the ideal world envisioned by Linked Open Data advocates, multiple